cczu-osa/pastebin/README.md

 ## Features

+### Markdown preview

+When pasting is Markdown, the page is automatically rendered.

 ### Automatic code format recognition

 If you leave language selection empty, it will try to recognize code syntax automatically.